Temerin: Transportation

 Geographical location of the Municipality of Temerin is very favorable.
 In the meridian direction the municipality is cut by three important roads.
 The most important is international road E-75 which drives from Novi Sad towards Subotica and then further to Hungary.

 Road section Novi Sad-Srbobran, cutting the west part of the Municipality of Temerin, was put into use in 1984.
 The second road by its importance is highway M-22 (since recently international way E-5) which has the nearly the same direction.
 M-22 leads bit more eastern than E-75 and goes through village named Sirig.

 The third road is one with regional importance (R-120), going through Novi Sad, Bački Jarak and Temerin and leading to Bečej, Senta and Kanjiža.
 At Sirig and Temerin all these roads are crossed by regional road (R-104) which has Odžaci-Zmajevo-Sirig-Temerin-Žabalj direction.
 From here a main road leads over Tisa to Zrenjanin and other towns in Banat.
 Through the southeast part of the municipality and its two settlements—Bački Jarak and Temerin, leads a railway from Novi Sad to Žabalj, Bečej and Senta.

+Sports

+Local football club Sloga has been competing in Serbia's fourth tier continuously since 2017.